logicalclocks/logicalclocks.github.io/docs/user_guides/migration/30_migration.md

 3. GE is both available for Spark and for Pandas Dataframes, whereas Deequ was only supporting Spark.

 #### Required changes
-All APIs regarding data validation have been redesigned to accomodate the functionality of GE.
+All APIs regarding data validation have been redesigned to accommodate the functionality of GE.
 This means that you will have to redesign your previous expectations in the form of GE expectation suites that you can attach to Feature Groups.
 Please refer to the [data validation guide](../fs/feature_group/data_validation.md) for a full specification of the functionality.

 #### Limitations
 GE is a Python library and therefore we can support synchronous data validation only in Python and PySpark kernels and not on Java/Scala Spark kernels.
 However, you have the possibility to launch a job asynchronously after writing with Java/Scala in order to perform data validation.